New Orleans Middle Schoolers Are Beating the Shit Out of Artists and Gays

 Videos by VICE

-“I really was walking through a neighborhood that I don’t think the people who live there walk through at night,” Martin said.
+“I really was walking through a neighbourhood that I don’t think the people who live there walk through at night,” Martin said.

 He was then thrown to the ground as the children kicked and slammed fists into Martin’s head and chest.
 Eventually, he was straddled by one of the kids and choked out until he fell unconscious.